 Archbishop J. Michael Miller, CSB

-Archbishop Miller joined the theology faculty at the University of St. Thomas in Houston, Texas, in 1979 and subsequently served as the university’s chair and as dean of the School of Theology at St. Mary’s Seminary.
+Archbishop Miller joined the theology faculty at the University of St. Thomas in Houston, Texas, in 1979 and subsequently served as chair of the Theology Department and dean of the School of Theology at St. Mary’s Seminary.
 In 1990, he was named St. Thomas’s vice president for academic affairs and in 1997 he became the university’s president.
 From 1992 to 1997 he worked in Rome at the Vatican’s Secretariat of State.

 Pope Saint John Paul II appointed him to the episcopacy in 2003, naming him Secretary of the Vatican’s Congregation for Catholic Education.

 In addition to teaching theology in seminaries in the U.S., Mexico and Rome, Archbishop Miller has served on the boards of schools, universities, health care institutions, and numerous professional and public service organizations.
 He is Grand Prior of the Western Canadian Lieutenancy of the Equestrian Order of the Knights of the Holy Sepulchre, a Conventual Chaplain of the Knights of Malta, and a 4th degree member of the Knights of Columbus.

 Besides English, Archbishop Miller is fluent in Spanish, Italian and French.
 He is a specialist on the papacy and modern papal teaching, about which he has written extensively, and has received seven honorary doctorates.

 Archbishop Miller currently serves on the Episcopal Commission for Justice and Peace of the Canadian Conference of Catholic Bishops.
 He is also a member of the editorial committee of the International Commission on English in the Liturgy.